Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

 \section{Results}

 In this section, we will compare the metrics defined by the influence spreading model to standard centrality metrics.
 Furthermore, we will further examine the behavior of the centrality metrics defined by the influence spreading model.
+The influence spreading model defines its own betweenness centrality (\ref{eq:ISM_betweenness}) and also new centrality metrics, i.e., out-centrality (\ref{eq:out-centrality}) and in-centrality (\ref{eq:in-centrality}).
+The compared standard centrality metrics are betweenness centrality (\ref{eq:standard_betweenness}), degree centrality (\ref{eq:degree_centrality}) and closeness centrality (\ref{eq:closeness}).